 Advanced Public Health Nursing (APHN)

 The Advanced Public Health Nursing (APHN) Doctor of Nursing Practice (DNP) program has a population-based focus, with interventions directed to the community or population as a whole.
-You will develop skills in assessing, planning and evaluating nursing interventions for individuals, families, communities and clinical populations.
+You will develop skills in assessing, planning and evaluating interventions and policies for communities and clinical populations.
+APHNs bring work as a bridge between clinical health care and public health and prevention initiatives.

 The Advanced Public Health Nursing Program emphasizes:

-The curriculum builds on traditional clinical master’s programs by providing additional education in the following content areas that will lead to improved population outcomes in complex systems:
+Our curriculum builds on education in the following content areas that will lead to improved population outcomes in complex systems:

 - Evidence-based practice